The Legal Difference Between a Fitness Contractor and an Employee

 With this in mind, when hiring your dream team, should you hire them as independent contractors or employees?
 This is one of the most common and important agreements you’ll make in your business.

-Now, the biggest risk that business owners face is misclassification when they call their team members “contractors” but really treat them like employees.
+The biggest risk that business owners face is misclassification when they call new hires “contractors” but really treat them like employees.
 This happens because small business owners know it is cheaper and easier to have contractors.

 What’s the difference between an independent contractor and an employee?

 There’s a lot to consider, especially when it comes to operational and legal implications.
 For instance, how much and when do you pay them?
-What about taxes, benefits, and liability and insurance coverage?
+What about taxes, benefits, liability, and insurance coverage?
 How about labor laws and rules regarding termination?

 It’s important to think of contractors and employees separately.
 So, let’s find out the differences between them.